 Folk Art Cross with Eye

 This collaborative piece between Betsy and an unknown folk artist merges the central eye with radiating quartz crystal and a vintage matchstick cross.
-The eye is surrounded by glass beads, glass stones, druzy, Brazilian quartz crystal, Swarovski crystals, and Czech rhinestones.
+The eye is surrounded by glass beads, glass stones, pearls, Brazilian quartz crystal, Mediterranean coral, and Czech rhinestones.
 The underlying form was constructed using match sticks adhered to a piece of wood.
 The cross is an example of the Prison Folk Art tradition.
 Used matchsticks were a cheap, versatile, and readily available material for prisoners to use in the creative process.
-Later this art form was used as an art project in church camps with children.
-There is a hole on the back for wall hanging.
+There is a hanger on the back for wall hanging.